Home insurance documents and house model

 3. Raise Your Deductible Strategically

-Think of your deductible as self-insurance.
-You’re telling the insurance company you’ll handle smaller claims yourself in exchange for a lower premium.
-If you rarely file claims (most homeowners go years without one), the math usually works in your favor.
+Think of it as self-insurance.
+You’re absorbing small losses in exchange for a cheaper premium.
+Most homeowners go years without filing a single claim, so the math typically tips in your favor.

 4. Improve Your Home’s Risk Profile

-Roof replacement.
-A new roof — especially impact-resistant materials — can significantly reduce your premium.
-In Florida and other hurricane-prone states, a roof under 10 years old with proper wind mitigation features can save you 20-40% on your premium.
-This is often the single biggest discount available.
+New roof.
+This is the big one.
+A fresh roof, especially with impact-resistant materials — can slash your premium significantly.
+In Florida and other hurricane zones, a roof under 10 years old with solid wind mitigation features can mean 20–40% savings.
+Often the single largest discount available.

-Impact-resistant windows and doors.
-In storm-prone areas, hurricane shutters or impact glass can reduce your wind premium substantially.
-Many states require insurers to offer specific discounts for these improvements.
+Impact windows and doors.
+In storm-prone regions, hurricane shutters or impact-rated glass can carve a chunk out of your wind premium.
+Many states actually mandate that insurers offer specific discounts for these upgrades.

 5. Get a Wind Mitigation Inspection